amarxo77/Angular-email-client/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-try to use asyncValidator without DI. make logout functionality as per the requirement also check the loading time. implement blank screen while email loading.. refer the outlook. after implement correct route guard.. add error handling for the email which does not exists by creating one component and redirect the user to that component.
+try to make asyncValidator without DI.